mustberuss/patentsview/api-changes-2021.md

         size = per_page
         ```
     2. size/per_page maximum changes from 10,000 to 1,000 could affect users       maximum check and message changed in validate-args.R could throw a warning when per_page is set above 1,000 send to api as 1,000
-    3. matched_subentities_only and include_subentity_total_counts seem to have gone away.
-They don't seem to throw errors if present.
-Removed in search-pv.R so they aren't sent to the api, could also remove  parameters subent_cnts and mtchd_subent_only but that might affect users.
+    3. matched_subentities_only and include_subentity_total_counts seem to have gone away. https://patentsview.org/api-v01-information-page mentions
+     Owing to de-normalized and split API design, sub-entity information is not available directly via each endpoint.
+As a consequence, "matched_subentity" option parameters are not valid.
     4. The api's default result set size changed from 25 to 100 when no side/per_page is specified.
 In search-pv.R it's defaulted to 25 when not specified, so no impact to current package users.
 6. POST requests will need to send JSON data (instead of string representation of JSON).
 Added a Content-Type: application/json header in search-pv.R, otherwise the api returned Unsupported Media Type (HTTP 415).